Metabolic (or lysosomal) storage diseases

 What causes metabolic storage diseases?

-Metabolic storage diseases are almost always inherited disorders (typically a single gene) that are passed down from parent to child.
+Metabolic storage diseases are almost always inherited disorders (typically a single gene or enzyme) that are passed down from both parents to child.

 What are the signs and symptoms of metabolic storage diseases?